SPSS Tutorials Weighting Cases

 This SPSS tutorial shows how to use Weight Cases to apply a weighting variable, especially when your data measures counts.

-- You have a "weighting" variable that assigns certain cases more importance (or "weight") than others, based on some criteria.
-(This often happens with large surveys; a "weighting" variable is developed to adjust a sample's composition to be reflective of the population's composition, or to control for over- or under-reporting from a certain group.)
+- Your data requires adjustments to correct for over- or under-representation of certain characteristics in your sample.
+(This often happens with large surveys: a "weighting" variable is developed to adjust a sample's composition to be reflective of the population's composition, or to control for over- or under-reporting from a certain group.)

 - The Pew Research Center often makes their raw survey data available online to the public.
 Many of these surveys include weighting as a part of the study methodology.